jundalisay/superb/content/en/research/indian/farming/section-1/insects.md

 Floral nectar can be collected directly from some special flowers which naturally produce honey.
 More research on all kinds of floral honey should be done.

-## Dairy Farming

-Dairy farming includes milk production from dairy cows, goats, sheep and buffaloes.
-Milk powder and dehydrated curd should also be produced.
-Animals are not to be sold for slaughter.

-## Pisciculture

-Fish should be cultivated in lakes, dams and ponds because they help conserve and purify the water.

-Small fish can also be cultivated in the paddy fields during the rainy season.

-Fish are the natural food of birds, so they are an essential part of a balanced ecology.